We are happy to announce that version 7.0 went online. This new version includes several minor changes in the background to ensure user convenience.

 Introductory chapters comprise information on life cycles, larval morphology, case construction, collecting and preservation.
 Additional sections deal with biology, ecology, habitats and an extensive index including flight periods and head capsule widths of last instar larvae.
 A bibliography, new tables on geographical distribution based on ecoregions, saprobic indices, functional feeding types and zonal distribution patterns earmark the new Atlas as an important reference work.

-Distribution Atlas of European Trichoptera (DAET)» Astrid Schmidt-Kloiber (firstname.lastname@example.org) and Peter J. Neu (email@example.com).
+The DAET project is organised by Astrid Schmidt-Kloiber (firstname.lastname@example.org) and Peter J. Neu (email@example.com).
 It is partly funded by BioFresh.
 Within this project we want to collect as many (adult) Trichoptera distribution data from Europe as possible.
 We think that in times of increasing importance of biodiversity, we should also point the way regarding caddisflies and raise the public awareness of this important insect group.
 If we get a good coverage of Trichoptera data in Europe we will aim for an IUCN list of threatened species.

 We are grateful to those who have already submitted their records!
 THANK YOU!